KamranMiadi/todo-backend/README.md

   - ClusterIP Service for stable internal access to the NestJS app.
   - ConfigMap for non-sensitive configuration (e.g., port, database URL).
   - Secret for sensitive data (e.g., mock database password).
+  - MongoDB Deployment with a Persistent Volume Claim (PVC) for data persistence.
+  - MongoDB Service for database connectivity.
 - **Containerization**: Dockerized NestJS app hosted on Docker Hub (`kamranmiadi/todo-backend:latest`).
 - **Planned Features** (to be implemented):
-  - MongoDB with Persistent Volume Claim (PVC) for data persistence.
   - Horizontal Pod Autoscaler (HPA) for automatic scaling.
   - Prometheus and Grafana for monitoring and observability.